 Dear Bankruptcy Adviser,

-I have debts in the form of credit cards, material to suppliers, a car wreck (I was not insured and it was my fault) and a truck repo.
+I have debts in the form of credit cards, material to suppliers, a car accident (I was not insured and it was my fault) and a truck repo.
 Most of these creditors have judgments against me.
-I am so far underwater I cannot possibly make good on these debts.
-Can filing bankruptcy eliminate these debts?
-Thank you for your response.
+I am so far underwater I cannot possibly pay all of these debts.
+Can filing bankruptcy wipe out these debts?
+Thank you for your advice.

-Most of the debts you listed can be discharged in bankruptcy.
-Let's go through each type, plus other common debts that people seek to eliminate.
+Most of the debts you mentioned can be discharged in bankruptcy.
+Let's go through each type, plus other typical debts that people seek to eliminate.
 An experienced bankruptcy attorney could discuss other debts you may seek to eliminate.

 Debts that can usually be discharged in bankruptcy